 Responding

-Return any 2xx status within 10 seconds to mark the delivery as succeeded.
+Return any2xx status within 10 seconds to mark the delivery as succeeded.
 Anything else — non-2xx, timeout, network error — is recorded as failed in the delivery log.
 Do heavy work asynchronously: acknowledge fast, process later.

 Idempotency

-- Resend.
+Two situations can look like duplicates:- Resend.
 Clicking Resend in the portal clones a past delivery and fires a fresh one with a new

 Spine-Event-Id.

-Either way: persist the Spine-Event-Id alongside the downstream effect, and skip if you’ve seen it.
+Spine-Event-Id alongside the downstream effect, and skip if you’ve seen it.

 Secret management

-The full whsec_... secret is shown exactly once when you create or rotate an endpoint.
+The fullwhsec_... secret is shown exactly once when you create or rotate an endpoint.
 Store it in a secret manager or your .env — after the reveal, the portal shows only a masked form like whsec_••••abcd.

 Rotating invalidates the old secret immediately.
 If multiple consumers share a secret, update your verifiers before rotating.